 2. Toys that encourage interaction with vertical surfaces.

 Interaction with vertical surfaces encourages kids’ wrists to bend upwards into extension, which is a pre-requisite for skilled handwriting (and typing).
 It also strengthens their shoulder girdle area, which is where the majority of their fine motor power will come from as their hands begin to develop the ability to scribble, color, and draw.
 After that, they will really need those strong arms to be able to support their rapidly advancing fine motor and writing skills.
-Depending on their age, consider toys such as play cubes, bath tub crayons, foam bath toys, dry-erase crayons (my absolute favorite!) magnets, or easels.
-Use chalkboard paint or chalkboard contact paper to turn practically any vertical space into a chalk-friendly surface.
-Or easily make your own vertical surface simply by tipping a puzzle upright, taping coloring paper to the wall, or tilting a baking sheet vertically in order to encourage magnet play.
+Depending on their age, consider toys such as play cubes, bath tub crayons, foam bath toys, dry erase crayons (my absolute favorite!), magnets to play with, or easels.
+Use chalkboard paint, chalkboard spray paint, or chalkboard contact paper to turn practically any vertical space into a chalk-friendly surface.
+Or easily make your own vertical surface simply by tipping a puzzle upright during puzzle play, taping coloring paper to the wall, or tilting a baking sheet vertically in order to encourage magnet play.

 3. Toys that kids can ride.